RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 * UID and ATQB are configured according to block0 with a (14a) backdoor write.
 * UID size is always 4 bytes.
 * 14B will show up only on new cards.
-(Need more test on new card.
+(Need more tests on new card.
 Example not work)

 Example:
 ```